Impact

 • Engage in active disclosure of information to obtain international initiative recognition related to climate change and improve evaluations from ESG rating agencies

-• 15.9% reduction in Scope 3 (Categories 1 and 11) compared with FY2021
+• Scope 3 (Categories 1 and 11): 17.9% reduction compared to FY2021

 • Achieve 25% off-grid power consumption at business sites where the Company contracts directly with power suppliers [FY2030], 50% [FY2050]